viane/ibm-RetrieveAndRank-agent/README.md

 ## Setup

->Fill the credentials in the <b>credentials.json file</b>, in order to enable retrieve and rank service
+>Fill the credentials in the <b>credentials.json</b> file, in order to enable retrieve and rank service

 ```json
 {